flutter/website/json.md

 print('We sent the verification link to ${user.email}.');
 ```

-To serialize a user, pass the `User` object to the `json.encode` method.
+To encode a user, pass the `User` object to the `json.encode` method.
 You don't need to call the `toJson` method, since `json.encode`
-already does it for us.
+already does it for you.

 <!-- skip -->
 ```dart